The electrical arena comes up with a lot of professions. Various working areas combinedly set up this technical world.

 Most of the time, a student needs to complete at least 144 hours of technical training.
 Also, they must continue two thousand hours of job training each year.
 This assures their internship program.

 Some states require a person to issue a license to work as an electrician.
 However, unlike an electrical engineer, they don’t have to seat for two exams.
 They only need to pass one single exam.
 Of course, there are some other requirements as well to achieve a license.

 There were several reports and researches on how much each of these professions earns.
 According to the US Bureau of Labor Statistics, I have some salary numbers from May 2016 records.

 The average electrical engineer salary is around 98 thousand dollars every year.
-One the other side, average electrician salary is more than 56 thousand dollars per year.
-The noticeable alteration in paying for each profession is due to difference in responsibilities.
+On the other side, the average electrician’s salary is more than 56 thousand dollars per year.
+The noticeable alteration in paying for each profession is due to differences in responsibilities.